kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 The [Recommended action plan for GDPR][GDPRactPlan] and [Accountability Readiness Checklists][GDPRaccReady] may prompt additional thinking points.

 The following tasks (expanded in Part 2) are involved to meet GDPR standards.
 Follow the links in the list for details regarding your implementation.
-1. Data Subject Request ([DSR][GDPRdsr]).
+1. [Data Subject Request][GDPRdsr] (GDPR).
 A formal request by a data subject to a controller to take an action (change, restrict, access) regarding their personal data.
 1. [Breach Notification][GDPRbreach].
 Under GDPR, a personal data breach is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”
-1. Data Protection Assessment ([DPIA][GDPRdpia]).
+1. [Data Protection Assessment][GDPRdpia] (DPIA).
 Data controllers are required under GDPR to prepare a DPIA for data operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”

 As mentioned above, the [Recommended action plan for GDPR][GDPRactPlan] and [Accountability Readiness Checklists][GDPRaccReady] provide a guide to implementing or assessing GDPR conformance using Microsoft products and services.